National Directorate

 Agency (CIA).
 Funding, training and direction (in the early years) was

 provided by the CIA.
-The NDS is regarded as one of the least corrupt and
+The NDS was regarded as one of the least corrupt and

 most professional security organization in Afghanistan.